aarishpatelll/EditREADME/README.md

 A simple editor that allows you to quickly add and customize all the sections you need for your project's readme - https://readme.so/

+Serves as a central hub for Android developers, providing them with the necessary resources and information to create robust, efficient, and innovative applications for the Android platform. - https://developer.android.com/

 ## Software and Services Used
 GitHub - https://github.com/
 > GitHub is an online source hosting service based around the Git version control system.
 We utilized GitHub to store source code revisions during this project